gregdavill/DiVA-firmware/extra/boot-setup/readme.md

 DiVA or the Digital Video Adapter is an addon board for the Boson LWIR core from FLIR.
 It features an FPGA that performs the video conversion from the camera to a Digital Video Interface.
 In order for this to function you will need to load the initial firmware onto the device.

-The board is designed to be user updateable in the field over the USB connection.
-In order to accomplish this we need to load a bootloader onto tho device.
+Additionally the board is designed to be user updateable in the field over just a USB connection.
+In order to accomplish this we need to also load a bootloader onto the device, we'll do this first.

 In order to simplify everything, tools from [Open Tool Forge](https://github.com/open-tool-forge/fpga-toolchain/releases) have been included under `/bin` for Linux and Windows